Glenn Irwin

 Glenn Irwin (born 21 March 1990 in Carrickfergus, Northern Ireland) is a professional motorcycle road racer.
 In 2023, he raced for the Paul Bird Motorsport Ducati team in the British Superbike Championship, losing the championship by half-a-point, and in road racing events such as the North West 200 aboard a Ducati Panigale V4 R.

 Irwin was confirmed in March 2024 to be continuing with his former team, renamed as PBM Racing following the death of Paul Bird, as a single-rider entry in British Superbikes.

 Following disagreement with PBM over his return from injury and their recruitment of Scott Reading while Irwin was out of action, Irwin moved to Nitrous Competitions OMG Racing mid-season in 2025 as team mate to reigning champion Kyle Ryde.

 Irwin has experienced success on both short circuits and the roads, with runner-up spots in the 2022 British Superbike Championship and again in 2023 by a half-point to teammate Tommy Bridewell.

 Irwin has also tallied eleven wins at the North West 200, all in the superbike class, including doubles at the 2018 and 2022 meetings.
 Irwin also holds the lap record for the fastest newcomer at the Isle of Man TT, set in 2022 with a speed of 129.85 mph.

-He is the brother of racer Andrew Irwin.
+Irwin is the brother of racer Andrew Irwin.

 Career

 Irwin secured his first title in 2008 by taking the Irish Clubman 125 championship, which was backed up the following year by victory in the Ulster Supersport Championship and Supersport Cup.
 The following year, he made his debut in the British Championships, with a runners up spot in the 2011 National Superstock 600 Championship to fellow Northern Irishman Keith Farmer seeing him secure his status as top rookie in the championship that year.

-2012 saw Irwin compete in the 2012 British Supersport Championship where he finished the season in 9th place, winning the privateer's championship over Luke Jones.
-He would return the following year in the Supersport Championship for the Mar-Train Yamaha Team alongside Stuart Easton, where he would again finish the season in 9th place.
+2012 saw Irwin compete in the 2012 British Supersport Championship where he finished the season in ninth place, winning the privateer's championship over Luke Jones.
+He would return the following year in the Supersport Championship for the Mar-Train Yamaha Team alongside Stuart Easton, where he would again finish the season in ninth place.
 For 2014, Irwin would return in the Supersport Championship but for a different team and manufacturer, as the off-season had seen him switch to the Gearlink Kawasaki team alongside Ben Wilson.
 His season got off to the best possible start by taking his maiden victory in British Supersport at the opening round on the Brands Hatch Indy circuit.
-This would be added to with four further victories across the remainder of the season, seeing him end the season in 4th place.
-He extended his stay with the Gearlink Kawasaki outfit during the off-season for the 2015 season, where he would score another 4th-place finish, taking 3 victories and 10 podiums on his way.
+This would be added to with four further victories across the remainder of the season, seeing him end the season in fourth place.
+He extended his stay with the Gearlink Kawasaki outfit during the off-season for the 2015 season, where he would score another fourth-place finish, taking three victories and ten podiums on his way.